Antily15503/Arybin/content/index.md

-## The Mist Addendum
+## The Last Records

-Vol. 3, written by Loris Addlen, to the Keeper's Senate and others.
+Vol. 3, written by Loris Addlen, to the Preserver's Senate and others.

 It has been two centuries since the Last Adventurers ventured into the heart of the mist.
 The great leaders of Efreman, they journeyed into the mist to keep our pure lands verdant, and our people safe.
 Their deaths were also made as a sacrifice to keep the ever encroaching tide of fog that threatens Arlemany, a loss that kept us alive for all these years.